By Educators for Educators: Opening talk with Linda Ryden and Panel of Educators on Adapting Peace of Mind Now

 Hello, My name is Marquita McBride.
 I’m a teacher assistant at Lafayette Elementary School.
 I’ve been in education for 19 years but working for DCPS for 4 years.
 I love being creative and shaping little minds in a meaningful way.
 Teaching PEACE has been an amazing experience for the children and myself.
 It makes my heart smile that they are so eager to learn meaningful ways to be kind, keep their bodies calm, and deal with their emotions.
 Thank you for allowing me the opportunity to be a part of this platform.

-Tracie Rezzelle is an educator (Resiliency Specialist) with Synergy Services.
+Tracie Rezzelle is an educator (Resiliency Specialist) with Synergy Services in Kansas City MO.
 She is a certified teacher with a Bachelor of Arts degree in Communication from the University of Maryland and her teaching credential from San Francisco State.
 She received her Master of Science in Reading Education, K-12 from Northwest Missouri State University.
 During her time as a teacher, Tracie worked hard to build a community within in her classroom, where her students felt safe and loved.
 In her current role as a Resiliency Specialist, Tracie continues to build a community where students practice mindfulness and self-regulation.
 Tracie uses Peace of Mind with students K-5.
 She believes that mindfulness practice is imperative for students’ well-being, healing, and resiliency.

 Ms. Constanza Rosas is the Director of Teaching and Learning at Elsie Whitlow Stokes Public Charter School, a Peace of Mind School in Washington DC.
 Constanza believes all children should have access to quality education.
 She instills in students a desire to learn and achieve.
 She believes students will learn if they have teachers that care about them, love them and work hard to help them succeed.
 Constanza works with her team at Stokes to create a safe and supporting environment for students and their families.
 In 2001 Constanza started working in the education field as a 4 and 5th grade teacher.
 In 2012, Constanza won The Agnes Meyer Outstanding Teacher Award.
 Constanza worked as an instructional coach and then became the Director of Teaching and Learning at Stokes.
 Previously she worked as an Architect in Colombia and in Washington D.C.
 Constanza was born in Bogota, Colombia.